What is SOAR?

 program designed to welcome incoming undergraduate students and their families to campus.
 SOAR is a

-two-day, in-person event focused on providing incoming students with an opportunity to meet
+one-and-a-half day, in-person event focused on providing incoming students with an opportunity to meet

 classmates on campus and become familiarized with a variety of departments and campus resources.

 There are many reasons why we believe SOAR is important to the success of our new students at Illinois

 Tech.
 Here are a few things you can look forward to!

 - Meet with important campus departments.
 It's all about the relationships that help students along every step of the way from that first day to commencement.